cvvergara/vrprouting/doc/general/concepts.rst

 -------------------------------------------------------------------------------

-This is a simple guide to walk you through the steps of getting started with vrpRouting.
+This is a simple guide to walk you through the steps of getting started with pgOrtools.
 In this guide we will cover:

 .. contents::
     :local: